Perfect Body Laser and Aesthetic Reviews.

 Cosmetic laser enhancement procedures are typically not covered by insurance, which means you'll be paying out of pocket and may be inclined to shop around for the best price.

 But if you're looking for a bargain, look elsewhere.
 This is one type of procedure where you shouldn't make decisions exclusively by price.

-"The laser you pay the least for may ultimately cost you the most," said Stephen Probst MD., a Board Certified, Chief Anesthesiologist and Director at Perfect Body Laser in Bay Shore, NY.
+"The laser you pay the least for may ultimately cost you the most," says Board Certified Dr. Stephen Probst, a Director at Perfect Body Laser in Bay Shore, NY.

 Errors, complications, and contraindications in cosmetic laser services can be dangerous and cause irreversible damage to our most visible features.
 "If you have a problem, it could be a problem that no money can fix," Probst said.
 People considering a cosmetic procedure should choose a facility based on reputation, experience, and specialty, he said.
 But finding the right provider can be challenging.

 Americans spend nearly $17 billion annually on voluntary cosmetic procedures.

 Surgeons charged an average of $7,448 for a face-lift, $5,992 for a tummy tuck, and $5,125 for nose shaping.
 And that doesn't include fees charged by the facility and other providers, such as an anesthesiologist.
 Cosmetic laser services can also vary greatly in price.

 It's a lucrative business that can attract some unsavory characters, since providers do not need to go through insurance companies to get paid.
 That can leave clients vulnerable to under-qualified, unskilled providers like rogue nurses or laymen, said Dr. Probst.
 "The consumer has to be vigilant — we've all heard the horror stories," Probst said.